Eva (1962 film): Production

-Director Jean-Luc Godard was given the option to adapt the James Hadley Chase novel, but declined.
-Actor Stanley Baker approached the Hakim brothers and recommended Losey, who had directed Baker in The Criminal (1960) and Blind Date (1959).
+Director Jean-Luc Godard was given the option to adapt James Hadley Chase's novel, with Richard Burton earmarked for the lead, but Godard declined.
+Actor Stanley Baker approached the Hakim brothers and recommended Losey, who had previously directed him in Blind Date (1959) and The Criminal (1960).

-Eve was shot largely on location around Venice.
+Eve was shot largely on location around Venice and Rome.
 The film's sets were designed by the art directors Richard Macdonald and Luigi Scaccianoce.
 Losey said he never would have normally chosen to make a film out of Chase's novel "but I made the film mine more than anything I have ever done."
+Studio interiors were shot at INCIR-De Paolis Studios in Rome.
+The costumes were designed by Pierre Cardin and Vera Marzot.

+Editing and multiple versions

 Losey said later the producers made cuts without his permission and the film was a disappointment to him.
-Losey's original cut was 2 hours and 35 minutes long and was cut to 1 hour and 41 minutes for its release in Britain, with two parts redubbed and a new music track.

-The American release, entitled The Devil’s Woman, was further reduced to 1 hour and 20 minutes.
+Losey's original director's cut was 155 minutes, he removed 20 minutes at the insistence of producers after the film's Venice Film Festival premiere.
+After a poor test screening in Paris, the producers cut it to 116 minutes.
+The film was further reduced to 101 minutes for its release in Britain, with two parts redubbed and a new music track.
+The American release, entitled The Devil’s Woman, was yet further reduced to 80 minutes.

+The 116-minute cut was later released on a Kino Video DVD, albeit with burned-in Finnish subtitles.
+A 109-minute version was streamed on the Criterion Channel.
+A 107-minute version has also circulated.